Ralph-Nazy/proagrica-users/README.md

 ## Proagrica User List

-This is NextJs project for dashboard with sample graphs, charts visualization as well get list of users, view user details and add a new User.
+This is a ReactJs project to fetch a list of users, view single user details as well as add a new user.

 To run the project locally follow the steps below;